rapidsai/build-planning/docs/docs/packaging.md

 Since pip is only a Python package manager, not a general package manager, it has no knowledge of native dependencies nor CUDA (for a more detailed discussion of the various limitations in the wheels space, see [the pypackaging-native website](https://pypackaging-native.github.io/)).
 These limitations mean that we must create a separate wheel for every CUDA version we want a package to support, and that package's dependencies must also be appropriately updated to match that CUDA version.
 To give a concrete example, we publish `cudf-cu11` (CUDA 11) and `cudf-cu12` (CUDA 12) wheels, and these depend on `rmm-cu11` and `rmm-cu12`, respectively.
+These suffixes are part of the package name, but they don't change the import names of the package.
+Each package will contain roughly the same contents, just built with different CUDA versions.
+In other words, `cudf-cu11` and `cudf-cu12` should not be installed together in the same environment, because they will clobber each other and cause unpredictable results.

 This difficulty is the reason why [the section on building Python packages recommended turning off build isolation](building.md#python-packages).
 The default dependency list specified in `pyproject.toml` for our packages does not contain the necessary suffix, and will therefore be incorrect.